 This clay tile roof repair in Miami wasn’t a big job but was labor intensive – a whole lot of work in a small space.
 This was a great training exercise for a couple of our newer roofers just learning repairs.

-The bottom of this valley was so rotted that by the time all the bad wood was removed there wasn’t much left.
+At this tile roof repair in Miami the bottom of the valley was so rotted that by the time all the bad wood was removed there wasn’t much left.
 Two trusses were repaired along with some decking, fascia and soffit.

 The entire repair area was then covered with 30 lb. felt and tin-capped to Code.
 Next, 3” x 3” galvanized drip-edge flashings were nailed every 4 inches at the perimeter.
 Prior to the valley metal install Tarco PS200 self-adhering tile underlayment was installed from the bottom eave up through the valley area.